Controlling spam in Yola Mail

 Webmail provides a tool that allows you to block or allow emails from specific senders.
-You can add up to 1000 entries in the Blocked Senders list and 1000 entries in the Allowed Senders list.
+You can add up to 1000 entries to the Blocked Senders list and 1000 entries to the Allowed Senders list.

 You can block multiple addresses that are in the same domain with a wildcard (*), for example, *@example.com.
 This will block all senders using an email address from the example.com domain.